nsuke/protobuf-qml/README.md

 Dependency versions
 ---
-Tested with following library versions:
-* Protocol Buffers 3.0-alpha3
+* Protocol Buffers 3.0-alpha3 or later
-* Qt 5.2.1 and 5.4.2
+* Qt 5.3.2 or later